 But you can show any from the long list of options.

-The colours are fine, but I would love a red so I could flag milestones and tasks as overdue or significantly at risk.
+The colors are fine, but I would love a red so I could flag milestones and tasks as overdue or significantly at risk.

 You can sort your tasks by the filters e.g. all the tasks that are Amber can be filtered.
 And you can save a filter!
 So you can create custom filters e.g. for showing all milestones at risk for your monthly report.